Police respond to disturbance at juvenile detention facility

 SABILLASVILLE, Md.
-(AP) — State troopers and local law enforcement officials have responded to a disturbance at a juvenile detention facility in western Maryland.
+(AP) — Charges are pending after a disturbance at a juvenile detention facility in western Maryland in which at least three staffers were assaulted by inmates, authorities said Sunday.

-State police say the disturbance started about 11:30 a.m.
-Sunday at the Victor Cullen Center in Frederick County.
+Maryland state troopers and local sheriff’s deputies were called to the Victor Cullen Center in Frederick County about 11: 30 a.m.
+Sunday.

-State police Sgt.
-Todd Hill said the disturbance involved a large group of inmates, and that there were reports of staff members being assaulted and property being destroyed.
+Police established a perimeter, and a Frederick County deputy trained as a negotiator spoke via radio with the juveniles thought to be leading the disturbance.

 Most Read Nation & World Stories